iurilandolt/FDF/README.md

 	mlx_loop(instance->mlx_ser);

 Due to norm compliance this project relies extensinvely in structs.
-This will allows us to hold a lot of information regarding the constant variables of our client, graphical server window, the state of the image, and the state of the 3D volume we are representing, among other things like color, vectors, drawing algorithm paramaters etc.
+This will allows us to hold a lot of information regarding the variables of our client, graphical server window, the state of the image, and the state of the 3D volume we are representing, among other things like color, vectors, drawing algorithm paramaters etc.
 It is also a cheaky way not to waste lines/colums with variable initializations/declarations.

 	typedef struct s_session